Hieu565/Math-Score-Predictor/README.md

 ## 🚀 Live Demo
 - 👉 Try the app here: https://math-score-prediction-ngkn3u3ymbtgktsjvb549t.streamlit.app/

+## 📌 Limitations
+- Data is self-reported, which may introduce bias.
+- Small dataset may not generalize to all students.
+- More features (sleep, tutoring, resources used) could improve accuracy.

 ## 📚 Future Improvements
 - User authentication
 - Learning analytics dashboard